GPurgatorio/Master-Computer-Science-ICT/README.md

 The data plain is connected to a DC's VM which acts as a control plane.

 # Disks and Storage
 After the fabric, another fundamental component of a datacenter is the storage.
-The storage can be provided with various tecnologies.
+The storage can be provided with various technologies.
 The simple one is that the disks are put inside each servers and are used as we use the disk on our laptop.
 Of course it is not useful if we have a bunch of data to manage, and some networking solution can be better to use.

 ## Interfaces